 Malta is an independent republic and a member of the British Commonwealth.
 It became a member state of the European Union on May 1, 2004.
-Since then, Malta has received more than 450 remote gaming applications and has a labor force of 2,085 directly employed in the remote gaming industry.
-Malta is one of the world’s largest online gaming jurisdictions and was the first EU member state to regulate Remote Gaming.
+Malta is one of the world’s largest and most respected online gaming jurisdictions and was the first EU member state to regulate Remote Gaming.

 Malta began licensing online gambling sites in 2000 under the Public Lotto Ordinance (L.N.
-34 of 2000) to regulate offshore betting offices.
+34 of 2000).
 The Lotteries and Gaming Authority (LGA) is responsible for the governance of gaming in Malta and has developed policies for their remote gambling operations

 Licenses are granted for five-year periods.
 Administrative and License Fees at present are:

 System Audit Fee, €1,770;

 Approval of Simple Contractual Commercial Agreement, €70 annually per contract; and

 Compliance Audit, €2,750.

 The current Tax Rates are as follows:

 Class 1 License: €4,600 first six months, then €7,000;

 Class 1 License operating on a hosting platform in possession of a Class 4 RGL: €1,200 monthly;